CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 title: OCRef - Orthic Consolidated Reference
 rev: 2025-07-11 154
 ---
-# Orthic Consolidated – Reference DRAFT
+# Orthic Consolidated – Reference

 Being an Improved and Expanded Consolidation of Various Books with Clarifications, Additions, Warnings and Opinions of the Author and Others who Might Comment.<br/>
 For those who have already read the Manual or Revised, not including Reporting.
 {: .subtitle}

-Still very fluid.

 Contact information and canonical copy of this document is at [Cricket's Shorthand Site](https://cricketbr.github.io/Crickets-Shorthand-Site/) .
 Comments and corrections welcome!

-This document is licensed under a Creative Commons Attribution-ShareAlike 4.0 International license, <https://creativecommons.org/licenses/by-sa/4.0/> .
+This document is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International license](https://creativecommons.org/licenses/by-sa/4.0/) .

-Based on works listed below under [Sources](#sources) .
+Based on works listed below under [Sources](#sources), which may have additional licensing requirements.